hamzehkhazaei/EECS3221_Xv6_AddSysCall_Project/README.md

-# Project 1: System Call Implementation
+# Project 1: System Call Implementation for xv6

 ## Overview

-In this project, you will implement a new system call in the Xv6 operating system called `getprocs()` that returns information about currently running processes.
+In this project, you will implement a new system call in the xv6 operating system called `getprocs()` that returns information about currently running processes.
 This project will give you hands-on experience with the complete system call pathway, from user-space programs through the kernel interface to the actual kernel implementation.

 ## Learning Objectives